 When your family is impacted by Alzheimer’s, you may feel tremendous responsibility to care for your loved one and feel as though a nursing home is the last resort.
 However, modern improvements in technology and standards of care make Alzheimer’s care centers one of the most respected resources available to you and your family.

-Many facilities offer varying levels of care, depending on how much the disease has progressed for your family member.
+Many memory care facilities offer varying levels of care, depending on how much the disease has progressed for your family member.
 You have options such as assisted living programs to help those in the early stages of the disease or Alzheimer’s special care units that offer round-the-clock supervision.

 From ovens to exit doors, there are many safety hazards present for an Alzheimer’s patient to get hurt at home.
 Oftentimes, caretakers can’t be available to intercept every unsafe circumstance.

-4. Healthcare is available around the clock
+4. Healthcare is available around the clock at memory care centers.

-Long-term Alzheimer’s care centers like Rehab Select have the most qualified staff on-hand to take care of your loved one’s medical needs.
+Long-term Alzheimer’s care centers have the most qualified staff on-hand to take care of your loved one’s medical needs.
 If they have trouble in the middle of the night or need wound dressings changed, a qualified staff member with specialized Alzheimer’s training is always available to assist.
 If your loved one has a medical emergency, they’re in the best place to get help.

 Many families are relieved knowing that they don’t have to handle emergencies or other medical concerns, especially if they aren’t equipped to handle those situations alone.
 They also don’t have to compromise sleep or suffer many of the mental or physical burdens of caring for someone with Alzheimer’s.